Samantha George, Artistic Director/Violin Lawrence University

-Teresa Drews, chair of the piano department at the Wisconsin Conservatory of Music, is excited to spend her 5th summer as a festival musician in 2014.
+Teresa Drews, Director of Education and Piano Department Chair at the Wisconsin Conservatory of Music, is excited to spend her 9th summer as a festival musician in 2018.
 An active performer in the Milwaukee area, she often collaborates with WCM faculty and fellow Washington Island Ensemble members.
+Most recently Ms. Drews and Meaghan Heinrich (along with Mayfest alum Libby Garrett) have formed the group “Nice Girls Playing Chamber Music” which performs in the Milwaukee area.
 Ms. Drews received a B.M. degree, with honors, from Northwestern University and an M.M. degree from the Peabody Conservatory of Music.
 She has studied with Sylvia Wang, Ann Schein, and Seth Knopp and performed in master classes by David Burge and Menahem Pressler.
-A committed music educator, Ms. Drews maintains a large piano studio and has taught general music and piano at several Milwaukee area schools.
+A committed music educator, Ms. Drews now oversees a group of over 90 musicians and educators who provide services in four WCM locations and in several community partnership sites.
+In the past, Teresa has maintained a large piano studio and has taught general music and piano at several Milwaukee area schools.

 Kari Gordon, Director, Children’s Music Camp

-Kari Sena Gordon has been a music educator teaching choral music, general music, and musical theatre, for 34 years, in public school, church, and community settings.
-She has taught levels from Pre-Kindergarten through 12th grade at Southern Door Schools in Brussels, WI, Tippecanoe School Corporation, Lafayette, IN, and Kenosha Unified Schools, Kenosha, WI.
+Kari Sena Gordon has been a music educator teaching choral music, general music, and musical theatre for 36 years, in public school, church, and community settings.
+She has taught levels from pre-kindergarten through 12th grade at Southern Door Schools in Brussels, WI., Tippecanoe School Corporation in Lafayette, IN., and Kenosha United Schools in Kenosha, WI.
 She is also the director of Washington Island’s Scandinavian Festival and has done choreography for Island Players.
-In 1994, she led a group of dancers, representing Norway, in performance for the Opening Ceremonies of the World Cup Soccer Tournament in Chicago.
+In 1994, she led a group of dancers, representing Norway, in performance for the opening ceremonies of the World Cup Soccer Tournament in Chicago.
 A graduate of Luther College, she has also studied Scandinavian folk music and dance in both Norway and Sweden.

 Julian Hagen Co-Director, Under the Big Top